 Like butterflies, moths belong to the family Lepidoptera, yet they display some of their own unique physical and behavioral characteristics.

 Moth physical features, like having thicker bodies than butterflies, and the absence of a club (or ball) at the end of the antenna helps with moth identification.
 Colorful wings represents another general rule of thumb for differentiating between moths and butterflies.
 That generalization holds for many, but not all moth and butterfly species.
 A high percentage of butterfly species in the Hesperiidae family (skippers) and Riodinidae family (metalmarks), for example, have brown color wings.
 The Emerald Moth in the top picture demonstrates the colorful wings of many moth species.
 Additionally a the types of moths found around the lawn and garden often display butterfly like behavior.

 With approximately six hundred butterfly species found in the United States, the number of moth species far surpasses the number of butterfly species.

-© 2008-2013.
+© 2008-2016.
 Patricia A. Michaels